Aevyz/Cloud-Based-Data-Processing/notes/6b_linearizability.md

 The outcome of a series of parallel executed transactions is the same if it were executed serially (without overlapping time)
 :::

+- Pros
+  - Makes a distributed system behave as if it were non-distributed
+  - Simple for application to use
+- Cons
+  - Performance Cost (Wait for Messages)
+  - Scalability (Leader is bottleneck)
+  - Availability (If you cannot contact quorum, you have a problem)

 ## When is Linearizability Helpful?

 - Distributed Locks